-Learning Stewards is a 501(c)(3) non profit organization with Bronze Star rating from GuideStar.
+Learning Stewards is a 501(c)(3) non profit organization with Silver Star rating from GuideStar.
 Our mission is to advance society’s understanding of learning and the profound role it plays in all our lives.
 We are founded on the principle that “nothing is more important to our children’s futures than how well they can learn when they get there.”
 We believe that “stewarding the health of our children’s learning” should be the core principle of educating and parenting.
 We create educational technology—The Magic Ladder Project and Interactive Orthography—and conduct professional learning programs—The Children of the Code Project and Boot Camps.

 History and Current Work

 Learning Stewards was founded in 2009 by David Boulton.
 The organization began as a platform to extend David’s earlier work on learning (see Implicity.org), his educator “Boot Camps“, and to continue the research, public resource dissemination, and professional development / learning work of the Children of the Code Project.
 In 2015, Learning Stewards began its current focus on Interactive Orthography and the Magic Ladder.

 Initial stages of development included working with over one hundred local children, half a dozen Jefferson County Public Schools, and with the Goodwill Adult Learning Center.
 With funds provided by the Gheens Foundation, and later the Jefferson County Public Education Foundation, a double-blind efficacy study (performed by Bellarmine’s David Paige) found that even a primitive paper-based version of Learning Stewards’ innovative orthography had “Large Effects” on student gains in reading.